luster-io/impulse-docs/menu-tutorial.md

 drag.on('end', end)
 ```

-  The end function we've defined here check's if the user actually moved while
+  The end function we've defined here checks if the user actually moved while
 dragging.
 If they moved the menu, we determine whether to open or close the
-menu based on whether the menu's is currently moving up or down.
+menu based on whether the menu is currently moving up or down.
 If they
-didn't move at all(essentially a tap), we just toggle the open state of the
+didn't move at all (i.e. they tapped it), we just toggle the open state of the
 menu.
 Once we know if the menu is opening or closing, we either accelerate to the
 bottom, or spring to the top.

-  Most of the options (tension, damping, acceleration, etc) are values that I
-found by playing around with the numbers until I found something that felt
-good.
-It's important that you do that yourself, so that the feel of your
-interactions fit with your app.

-  So now we should have working pull down menu with a nice bounce.

-You can access the [full code here](https://github.com/luster-io/demo-pull-down-menu/blob/master/app/scripts/app.js).
+  Annnnndd we're done!
+You can access the [full code here](https://github.com/luster-io/demo-pull-down-menu/blob/master/app/scripts/app.js), or play with the codePen.

+  When you're building something with Impulse, you'll want to play around with the
+numerical parameters (tension, damping, acceleration, etc) so that the interaction
+matches the unique feeling of your app.
+This might take a bit of experimentation, but
+you'll get a really unique feeling for your interactions.